SuperDARN/rst/docs/references/general/grid.md

 After GRID files are produced for seperate radars, they are sometimes further combined with other radars GRID files to meka a GRD file.
 Similar to GRID file just with multiple radar data included.
 See [combine_grid](../../user_guide/make_grid.md) on how to make GRD files.

-The commone naming convetion for 24-hr GRD files are:
+The common naming convention for 24-hr GRD files is:

 > YYYYMMDD.grd